ziadgghanem/notebook/algebraic_topology.md

 Fundamental Group
 Let $$X$$ be a topological space, we define a path in our space with a continous map $$\alpha: I \rightarrow X.$$

-{% newthought Your text string here %}
+{% sidenote Your text string here %}